shafinrahman912/BookingAppLoadTesting/README.md

 ### Summary
-- While executed 3 concurrent request, found  636 request got connection timeout and error rate is 0.47%.
 - Server can handle almost concurrent 424 API call with almost zero (0) error rate.

 # Introduction

-This document explains how to run a performance test with JMeter against an OpenCart E-commerce Site.
+This document explains how to run a performance test with JMeter against a Booking Site.

 # Install